Witkovskyy/algorithms_comparison/README.md

 # algorithms_comparison
- Program to compare execution time of sorting algorithms
+School project to compare execution time of sorting algorithms in c++